danilyer228/vetmanager-api/README.md

 # vetmanager-api
-For wor with vetmanager api
+For work with vetmanager api